Anne Brontë: London visit

 In July 1848 Anne and Charlotte went to Charlotte's publisher George Smith in London to dispel the rumour that the "Bell brothers" were one person.
 Emily refused to go.
 Anne and Charlotte spent several days with Smith.
-Many years after Anne's death, he wrote in the Cornhill Magazine his impressions of her:
+Many years after Anne's death, he wrote in The Cornhill Magazine his impressions of her:

 The increasing popularity of the Bells' works led to renewed interest in Poems by Currer, Ellis, and Acton Bell, originally published by Aylott and Jones.
 The remaining print run was bought by Smith and Elder, and reissued under new covers in November 1848.
 It still sold poorly.

 Family tragedies

 Branwell's persistent drunkenness disguised the decline of his health and he died on 24 September 1848.
 His sudden death shocked the family.
 He was 31.
 The cause was recorded as chronic bronchitis – marasmus, but was probably tuberculosis.

 The family suffered from coughs and colds during the winter of 1848, and Emily became very ill.
 She worsened over two months and rejected medical aid until the morning of 19 December.
 She was very weak and said that "if you will send for a doctor, I will see him now".
 But Emily died at about two o'clock that afternoon, aged 30.

 Emily's death deeply affected Anne.
 Her grief undermined her physical health.
 Over Christmas Anne had influenza.
 Her symptoms intensified and in early January her father sent for a Leeds physician.
 The doctor diagnosed advanced consumption with little hope of recovery.
 Anne met the news with characteristic determination and self-control.
 However, in her letter to Ellen Nussey she expressed her frustrated ambitions:

 Unlike Emily, Anne took all the recommended medicines and followed the advice she was given.
-That same month she wrote her last poem, A dreadful darkness closes in, in which she deals with being terminally ill.
+She also wrote her last poem, A dreadful darkness closes in, in which she deals with being terminally ill.
 Her health fluctuated for months, but she grew thinner and weaker.

 Death

 Anne seemed somewhat better in February.
 She decided to visit Scarborough to see if the change of location and the fresh sea air might benefit her.
 Charlotte was initially against the journey, fearing that it would be too stressful, but changed her mind after the doctor's approval and Anne's assurance that it was her last hope.

-On 24 May 1849 Anne set off for Scarborough with Charlotte and Ellen Nussey.
+On 24 May 1849, Anne set off for Scarborough with Charlotte and Ellen Nussey.
 They spent a day and night in York en route.
 Here they escorted Anne in a wheelchair and did some shopping and visited York Minster.
 It was clear that Anne had little strength left.

-On Sunday 27 May Anne asked Charlotte whether it would be easier to return home and die instead of remaining in Scarborough.
+On Sunday 27 May, Anne asked Charlotte whether it would be easier to return home and die instead of remaining in Scarborough.
 A doctor was consulted the next day and said that death was close.
 Anne received the news quietly.
 She expressed her love and concern for Ellen and Charlotte, and whispered for Charlotte to "take courage".
-Anne died at about two o'clock in the afternoon on Monday 28 May 1849, aged 29.
+Anne died at about two o'clock in the afternoon on 28 May 1849, aged 29.